Additional information about the AREDN® project can be found at the links below.

 cd documentationThis directory contains your local copy of the AREDN® documentation, and all of your document editing should be done while you are in this directory or its subdirectories.

-The workflow for contributing documentation is identical to the workflow for contributing code which is described in the file titled How to Use GitHub for AREDN, a copy of which you already have in your new local repository.
+The workflow for contributing documentation is described in the file titled How to Use GitHub for AREDN, a copy of which you will have in your new local repository.
 Refer to that document for additional information about contributing AREDN® documentation.

 Your local editing branch name can be anything that makes sense to you as you add topics to the documentation.
 AREDN® documentation is written using the reStructuredText markup language and your text is saved in “rst” files.
 Before committing your changes, be sure to test your rst files locally using Sphinx to ensure they will render correctly.

 After you create a Pull Request on GitHub, the AREDN® team will review your changes.
-Once your documentation contributions are committed to the AREDN® GitHub repository, a webhook automatically updates and builds the latest docs for viewing and exporting on ReadTheDocs.org
+Once your documentation contributions are committed to the AREDN® GitHub repository, a webhook automatically updates and builds the latest docs for viewing and exporting on ReadTheDocs.org.
+All contributions that are included by the AREDN® team in the documentation set will be covered by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license held by Amateur Radio Emergency Data Network, Inc.